 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Authority are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year ended December 31, 2016.
+No new accounting policies were adopted and the application of existing policies was not changed during 2017.
 We noted no transactions entered into by the Authority during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the Authority's financial statements were:
+The most sensitive estimate affecting the Authority's financial statements was:

-- Management's estimate of the use life of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future. - Management's estimate of the accrued compensated absences is based on current hourly rates and policies regarding payment of sick and vacation banks. - The assumptions used in the actuarial valuation of the pension benefit plan are based on historical trends and industry standards.
+- Management's estimate of the useful lives of capital assets is based on the length of time it is believed those assets will provide some economic benefit in the future. - Management's estimate of the accrued compensated absences is based on current hourly rates and policies regarding payment of sick and vacation banks. - The assumptions used in the actuarial valuation of the pension benefit plan are based on historical trends and industry standards.

-We evaluated key factors and assumptions used to develop these estimates and determined that they are reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.
+We evaluated the key factors and assumptions used to develop the estimated useful lives in determining that it is reasonable in relation to the financial statements taken as a whole.